Domains of commutative C*-subalgebras: Projections and posets of Boolean subalgebras

-An element $p$ of a C*-algebra $A$ is a \emph{projection} when $p^2=p=p^*$.
-The projections form a partially ordered set $\Proj(A)$ where $p \leq q$ if and only if $p=pq$.
-For example, the projections of $C(X)$ are precisely the indicator functions of clopen subsets of $X$.
-In general, if $p$ is a projection then so is $1-p$, and in fact the projections form an orthomodular poset.
+We recall that an element $p$ of a C*-algebra $A$ is called a projection when $p^2=p=p^*$.
+The set $\Proj(A)$ of all projections in $A$ can be ordered where $p \leq q$ if and only if $p=pq$.
+In general, if $p$ is a projection then so is $1-p$, and in fact the projections form an orthomodular poset, which we define below.

+In this section we aim to reconstruct the orthomodular poset $\Proj(A)$ of projections in a C*-algebra $A$ from $\CC(A)$ for the reason that in many cases $\Proj(A)$ encodes much of the structure of $A$, especially if $A$ belongs to a class of C*-algebras that have an ample supply of projections such as AF-algebras or von Neumann algebras (cf.\ Definition \ref{def:vN algebra} below).
+Given an orthomodular poset $P$, one can consider the poset $\B(P)$ of Boolean subalgebras of $P$, which we will also define below, and which already had been proven to determine $P$ up to isomorphism~\cite{hardingheunenlindenhoviusnavara:booleansubalgebras}.
+We aim to exploit this fact, hence we will introduce the following subposet of $\CC(A)$ that turns out to be isomorphic to $\B(\Proj(A))$:

+\begin{definition} Let $A$ be a C*-algebra.
+Then we denote the subposet of $\CC(A)$ consisting of the commutative C*-subalgebras of $A$ that are AF-algebras by $\CC_\AF(A)$. \end{definition}